jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 7. Optionally install any AdapTable plugins relevant to any additional functionality you require

-So if you want to use charting you would add:
+So, for example, if you want to use charting you would add:

 ```npm i @adaptabletools/adaptable-plugin-charts```